 Some people think a conference is based on academic goals and strategies, and they often are.
 But if students struggle with focusing or staying on task, those behaviors also need attention if students are to make desired progress.
 Pam Pogson confers with Matthew, a sixth grader, who knows quite a bit about himself as a learner.
 He expresses his need to sit where he can’t see anyone so he can stay focused on his reading.
+Pam keeps track of this conference in her paper/pencil conferring notebook.

 Listen and Watch